davidnwaneri/davidnwaneri/README.md

 <!--ABOUT ME-->
 <p>Hey stranger 👋,</p>
 I'm David, a mobile application developer that specializes in using Flutter technology and the Dart programming language to create mobile software solutions.
 I enjoy learning new technologies.
-I'm also considering diving into backend development with Dart.
+Don't be a stranger, get to know me!</p>

 <!--WRITTEN ARTICLES-->
 ## 📑 Check out some articles I've written